mandal-suman/EnvelopeX/README.md

 **Built with ❤️ for security professionals and investigators**

-**EnvelopeX v2.0.0** - Making email forensics accessible and powerful.
+**EnvelopeX v2.0.0** - Making email forensics awesome and powerful.